-Twitter spokeswoman Lynn Fox declined to say whether the company intended to add two-factor authentication.
-The company has said in a blog that it hopes to make https encryption the default for all users.
+Twitter spokeswoman Lynn Fox declined to say whether the company intended to add two-factor authentication or make https encryption a default.

 "We take security very seriously and we're always looking for ways to help users make their accounts more secure," she said.

 Yet she added that Twitter's users are responsible for securing their own passwords.

 "We can't anticipate compromises that occur offsite," she said.
 "That's one of the reasons we very clearly recommend to users that they be extremely careful with the security of their passwords."
 (Reporting by Jim Finkle in Boston, Roy Strom in New York and Diane Bartz in Washington, editing by Matthew Lewis)

 - Malaysian plane may have flown hours after losing contact - WSJ |

 - Missing jet may have strayed to west, Malaysia military says |

 - Malaysia failing credibility test as flight confusion deepens